kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 9.md

       * UNCHECK JMX port / live bean support, and Run.
       * Repeat this process (or copy the run configuration) for the profiles "verb", "article", "adjective", "noun".

-1. Check Eureka at [http://localhost:8010](http://localhost:8010).
+1. Check [Eureka](http://localhost:8010).
 Any warnings about running a single instance are expected.
 Ensure that each of your 5 applications are eventually listed in the "Application" section, bearing in mind it may take a few moments for the registration process to be 100% complete.

 1. Optional - If you wish, you can click on the link to the right of any of these servers.
 Replace the "actuator/info" with "/" and refresh several times.
 You can observe the randomly generated words.

+1. In a separate IDE, open **lab-9/sentence-server**.
+Run this application.
+Access it at [http://localhost:8088](http://localhost:8088).
+    * Expect to encounter errors in the page at this point.
+The JavaScript / AJAX calls in the page have no knowledge of service discovery or the actual whereabouts of the word servers.

-    **Part 2 - Start and Examine Existing System**
+    **Part 2 - Build the API Gateway**

 1. Open **lab-9/gateway**.
-This is a simple Spring Boot web application.
-We will modify it to be a simple API gateway with Spring Cloud Gateway.
+This is a simple Spring Boot web application which we will modify to be an API Gateway.

-1. Examine the `templates/sentence.html` page.
-Notice that it contains JavaScript for making AJAX calls to obtain the different parts of the sentence.
-There are 5 separate calls to make, each to potentially a different server.
-How can the JavaScript make these calls without encountering cross site scripting restrictions?

-1. Run lab-9-gateway.
-Access [http://localhost:8080](http://localhost:8080).
-You should encounter errors as the various AJAX calls cannot be completed successfully.
-We will fix this next.

-    **Part 3 - Implement a Spring Cloud Gateway**

-1. Stop the lab-9-gateway application.

 1. Add the dependencies for:
-    * Config client ( org.springframework.cloud / spring-cloud-config-client).
+    * Config client ( `org.springframework.cloud` / `spring-cloud-config-client`).
-    * Eureka-based service discovery (org.springframework.cloud / spring-cloud-starter-netflix-eureka-client).
+    * Eureka-based service discovery (`org.springframework.cloud` / `spring-cloud-starter-netflix-eureka-client`).
+    * Spring Cloud Load Balancer (`org.springframework.cloud` / `spring-cloud-starter-loadbalancer`)
-    * Spring Cloud Gateway (org.springframework.cloud / spring-cloud-starter-gateway-mvc).
+    * Spring Cloud Gateway (`org.springframework.cloud` / `spring-cloud-starter-gateway-mvc`).

     >  If using IntelliJ, the Maven extension may require you to update your project at this point.
 From the menu, View / Maven / Refresh all...